Neurosurgical Coding Tips

 The National Neurosurgery Quality Outcomes Database (N2QOD) launched the Spinal Deformity Module in January 2015, which focused on non-complex deformity, capturing kyphosis and scoliosis cases.
 The spinal deformity module will be further expanded this month to include complex deformity and imaging.
 There are 22 centers currently participating in the non-complex deformity module.
 The spinal deformity module was developed by the AANS/CNS Section on Disorders of the Spine and Peripheral Nerves working with the Scoliosis Research Society (SRS) and the N2QOD Scientific Committee.
 The N2QOD spine registry is in its third year.
 Nearly 20,000 patients have been enrolled in the lumbar database and over 6,000 patients are enrolled in the cervical database to date, making N2QOD the largest spine registry in North America.
 There are over 70 centers participating in the spine registry across the country.
 To read more about N2QOD’s clinical registry focused on spine and neurosurgical outcomes, click here.

-The purpose of this course is to provide physician assistants (PAs), nurse practitioners (NPs) and other advanced practice providers (APPs) with a wide spectrum of neurosurgical topics through lectures and case studies.
-In order to give each attendee a unique learning experience, this course is led by a mix of neurosurgical and APP faculty members.
-Registration opens March 2016.
+The AANS From Cranial to Spine course, taking place Aug.
+24-27, 2016, in Denver, provides physician assistants (PAs), nurse practitioners (NPs) and other advanced practice providers (APPs) with an overview of a wide spectrum of neurosurgical topics through lectures and case studies.
 Click here for more information.

 Wishes Come True: Emile Greer, Neurosurgical Patient Story